ZachNagengast/similarity-search-kit/README.md

 Some potential use cases for **SimilaritySearchKit** include:

 - **Privacy-focused document search engines:** Create a search engine that processes sensitive documents locally, without exposing user data to external services.
-(See example project "ChatWithFiles" in the `Examples` directory.)
+(See example project "ChatWithFilesExample" in the [Examples](#examples) directory.)

 - **Offline question-answering systems:** Implement a question-answering system that finds the most relevant answers to a user's query within a local dataset.